Apple Crisp with Cranberries is a warm, comfort-food dessert perfect for fall or winter, but delicious any time of year.

 Ingredients

-- ½ cup all purpose flour
+- ¾ cup all purpose flour

-- ½ cup regular oats
+- ½ cup oats

-- ½ cup packed brown sugar
+- ½ cup brown sugar packed

-- ½ teaspoon ground cinnamon
+- ½ teaspoon cinnamon ground

 - ¼ teaspoon salt

-- 5 Tablespoons butter, cut into pieces
+- 5 Tablespoons butter cut into pieces or grated

-- 5 large apples peeled and cut into ½ inch pieces
+- 5 apples large, peeled and cut into ½ inch pieces

-- 1 cup cranberries fresh or frozen
+- 1 cup berries fresh or frozen, blueberries, blackberries, strawberries, raspberries, or cranberries

 - ¾-1 cup sugar

-- 1 teaspoon ground cinnamon
+- 1 teaspoon cinnamon ground

 Instructions